AuCoRoboticsMU/GP-netplus/README.md

-# GP-net+: Grasp proposal in domestic environments
+# GP-net+: Learning to Grasp Unknown Objects in Domestic Environments

-Code and data for paper "GP-net+: Grasp proposal in domestic environments".
+Code and data for paper "Learning to Grasp Unknown Objects in Domestic Environments", which is currently under review.
-Realising data-driven grasp proposal in domestic environments requires appropriate training data for the networks.
+Grasping unknown objects in domestic environments using data-driven methods requires appropriate training data for the models.
 In order to realise this, this codebase can prepare furniture units, simulate domestic scenes using those furniture units/object meshes, test grasps and store them in a training dataset.

-You can use the resulting training dataset to train grasp proposal networks, for example our 6-DoF grasp proposal network for flexible viewpoints called GP-net+.
+You can use the resulting training dataset to train grasp proposal networks, for example, our 6-DoF grasp proposal network for flexible viewpoints called GP-net+.
 GP-net+ is a Fully Convolutional Neural Network (FCNN) with a ResNet-50 architecture.

 ## Installation

-We use pybullet for simulating the domestic scene environments and pytorch for training and evaluating GP-net+.
+We use PyBullet for simulating the domestic scene environments and PyTorch for training and evaluating GP-net+.

 We recommend installation using a new conda environment.
-You can install all necessary packages by running:
+You can install all the necessary packages by running: